robstoll/atrium/README.md

 ```
 </ex-toThrow1>

-You can also pass a lambda to `expect` and then use `toThrow` to make the assertion that
+You can also pass a lambda to `expect` and then use `toThrow` to state the expectation that
 invoking the lambda throws a certain exception (`IllegalStateException` in the example above).

 As with all narrowing functions, there are two overloads:
+- the first expects an `assertionCreator`-lambda in which you can define sub-expectations.
+    An `assertionCreator`-lambda has always the semantic of an [expectation-group](#define-single-expectations-or-an-expectation-group).
+    It has also the benefit, that Atrium can show those sub-expectations in error reporting,
+    even if a failure happens before, giving some additional context to a failure.
-- the first is parameterless and turns only the subject into the expected type;
+- the second overload expects all the parameters except the `assertionCreator`-lambda and turns the subject into the expected type;
   failing to do so cannot include additional information in error reporting though.
-- the second expects an `assertionCreator`-lambda in which you can define sub-assertions.
-  An `assertionCreator`-lambda has always the semantic of an [assertion group block](#define-single-assertions-or-assertion-groups).
-  It has also the benefit, that Atrium can provide those sub-assertions in error reporting,
-  showing some additional context in case of a failure.

 The following example uses the first overload